fastify/fastify/docs/Reference/Hooks.md

 <a id="pre-close"></a>

-Triggered when `fastify.close()` is invoked to stop the server, before all in-flight HTTP requests has been completed.
+Triggered when `fastify.close()` is invoked to stop the server, before all in-flight HTTP requests have been completed.
-It is useful when [plugins](./Plugins.md) has set up some state attached to the HTTP server that would prevent the server to close.
+It is useful when [plugins](./Plugins.md) have set up some state attached to the HTTP server that would prevent the server to close.
 _It is unlikely you will need to use this hook_, use the [`onClose`](#onclose) for the most common case.